ipuhakka/BetAI/Documentation/Outline.md

 have n last homematches from team A, and n last awaymatches from team B.

-Also, predicting the winner requires a set limit on what is considered as a victory.
+Also, predicting the winner requires a set limit on what is considered as a win.
 This is because result is a continuous variable.

 Parameters to be controlled by the algorithm in predicting match results would be *drawLimit* and *sampleSize*.